opencv/opencv/doc/tutorials/introduction/linux_install/linux_install.rst

 Getting OpenCV source code
 ============================

-You can use the latest stable OpenCV version available in *sourceforge* or you can grab the latest snapshot from the SVN repository:
+You can use the latest stable OpenCV version available in *sourceforge* or you can grab the latest snapshot from the `SVN repository < http://code.ros.org/svn/opencv/>`_.

 Getting the latest stable OpenCV version
 ------------------------------------------